Illyazz/client-testing/README.md

 - [ ] :computer: Stub a test of 'it returns the user\'s repo count on a successful request'
 - [ ] :grey_question: Ask students if the response value of `fetch` matters in that test _(yes)_
 - [ ] :computer: Add `fetch.mockResponseOnce(JSON.stringify({ "public_repos": 100 }))` to the test and ask students what they think it is doing
+- [ ] :grey_question: Ask students if they think we need to wait for the result of the fetch before making this assertion _(yes)_
+- [ ] :computer: Make the test cb `async` and `await` the function call
 - [ ] :computer: Stub a test of 'it returns an error message on an unsuccessful request'
 - [ ] :computer: Add `fetch.mockReject(new Error('Fake disaster'))` to the test and ask students what they think it is doing

 **Mocking axios & other libraries** _(5 mins)_
-- [ ] :exclamation: Tell students that we can also mock `axios` (and any other library we have installed) with `jest.mock` which we will at more soon
+- [ ] :exclamation: Tell students that we can also mock `axios` (and any other library we have installed) with `jest.mock` which we will at more soon but axios does have a special mock library like `jest-fetch-mock` called `jest-mock-axios`
 - [ ] :exclamation: Advise students that it is worth practicing use fetch and jest-fetch-mock for now but they can use documentation if they want to visit this early

 ---